lauvergn/AD_dnSVM/ReadMe.md

 ### 1b) Variable operations
 Operations with X, Y and Z:
+Most of the intrinsic functions (cos, sin, exp, ...) and operations (+, -, *, /, **) are possible to use with dnS_t.

-Remarks: X, Y, Z, f, df, gradf are of dnS_t type and gradf is a table.
+Remarks: X, Y, Z, f, df, gradf are of dnS_t type and gradf is a table of dnS_t.

 ```Fortran
     f = ONE + cos(X)**2 + sin(Y*Z)